janders-code/hello-world/README.md

 # hello-world
-This repository is for practicing GitHUb
+My name is Kaleb.
+Im from SDA250.